huixie90/cpp_papers/concat.md

 Time complexities as required by the `ranges` concepts are formally expressed with respect to the total number of elements (the size) of a given range, and not to the statically known parameters of that range.
-Hence, the complexity of `concat_view` or its iterators' operations are documented to be independent of the number of ranges it concatenates, even though the some of the operations are a linear function of this parameter.
+Hence, the complexity of `concat_view` or its iterators' operations are documented to be constant time, even though some of these are a linear function of the number of ranges it concatenates which is a statically known parameter of this view.

-Some examples of these operations are `concat_view`'s copy, `begin` and `size`, and its iterators' increment, decrement, advance, distance, etc. This characteristic (but not necessarily the specifics) are very much similar to the other n-ary adaptors like `zip_view` [@P2321R2] and `cartesian_view` [@P2374R3].
+Some examples of these operations for `concat_view` are copy, `begin` and `size`, and its iterators' increment, decrement, advance, distance.
+This characteristic (but not necessarily the specifics) are very much similar to the other n-ary adaptors like `zip_view` [@P2321R2] and `cartesian_view` [@P2374R3].